marchbox/intl-elements/src/elements/collator/README.md

 “list” here means the element you assign to the `list` slot, the `textContent` of each direct child element is a string member of the list.

+The `<intl-collator-compare>` element does NOT modify the author content, it makes a copy of the list element and its descendants, and then sorts or filters the copy inside its Shadow DOM.

 ## Example

 Sorting a list of strings: